jfoo1984/greeting-codelab/lessons.md

     return template('Hi {{name}}, pleased to meet you!', name=name)
 ```

+What's going on here?

-We now have two seperate handlers, one to return some HTML via GET, and one to accept the form response via POST.
+ * We now have two seperate handlers, GET and POST
+ * GET to fetch HTML page
+ * POST to receive form response

 ## Lesson 3 - HTML and templates